w3c/editing/docs/clipboard-unsanitized/explainer.md

         }
 };
 ```
-Using any of the above mentioned APIs, web authors should be able to read same fidelity of HTML content.
+All of the above-mentioned APIs should allow web authors to read HTML content with equally high fidelity.

-## Paste HTML text using getData
+## Paste HTML content using getData

 ### Chrome
 ```